ArinzeGit/Arinze-Owoh-Portfolio/README.md

 * I play table tennis really well 🏓
 * I play football ⚽
 ## My Challenges
 These are the challenges I faced in my coding journey and how I overcame them.
-For project-specific challenges please navigate into the project's readme files.
+For project-specific challenges please navigate into the projects' readme files.
 * Difficulty understanding fundamental concepts
   * I use YouTube videos to single out any confusing concept/topic and grasp it before going back to my edX course.
   * I also use ChatGPT.
 This is more applicable than YouTube when I am not confused about an entire topic but something unexpected/unexplained in the course or codes.
 I would interrogate ChatGPT as if it were a person.